MarkusBordihn/BOs-Lobby/README.md

 - `%6$s` Teleport command for void dimension

 Example: `Welcome to the default dimension, please use the %1$s, %3$s or %4$s command to change to a different dimension.`

+A resource pack example is available at [customization/resourecepacks/](customization/resourecepacks/).

 ## FAQ